 To get the IP address of your minikube, type the

 minikube ip command in the command window.
-Then type the following URL (using the minikube IP address) in your browser to access the REST Manager API:
+Then type the following URL (using the minikube IP address) in your browser to access the REST Manager API, with the port dependent on the service being used:

 For information on how to use the REST Manager API, see the Administration Tools section of the documentation.